LordOfCorners/pixi-pez/README.md

     ```
 - Click on the PEZ dispenser to alternate between two animations
 - [Demo link](http://michaelkahane.com/pixi-pez)
+- Object images and process shots are located in the process folder

 # Process/Idea
 I wanted to choose an object that I could turn into something playful.
 While browsing the halloween section at Target, I came across halloween themed PEZ Dispensers.
 I decided to play with what the PEZ acronym stands for to allow the character to dispense something other than candy pellets.